Benefits of BIM Implementation Plan

 - Collaboration: It’s not uncommon for each construction project to have some significant difference from the other project types, including requirements, international standards, regulations, and so on.
-BIM implementation plans allow for real-time collaboration and plan correction to minimize unnecessary problems and silos among project tasks, allowing for each project to receive as much attention as needed, regardless of various standards or requirements.
+BIM implementation plans allow for real-time collaboration and plan correction to minimize unnecessary problems and silos among project tasks, allowing for each project to receive as much attention as needed, regardless of various standards.

 - Time-savings: Schedule compression is one of the worst nightmares for almost any construction project.
 Surprisingly enough, a proper BIM implementation plan is capable of focusing on the most significant benefits for the project, allowing for different parties involved to not bother with unnecessary details and thus causing delays for project deliverables.
 The way it works is that only the most important details are highlighted and described, helping everyone with keeping up with their schedule and causing barely any delays in the first place.